Could some of your healthy meal

 Guggul gum is a resin from a tree native to India, which has been used by Ayurvedic practitioners for thousands of years to support thyroid function.
 Emerging research suggests that the guggulsterones in guggul gum may play a beneficial role in helping maintain normal cholesterol and other blood lipid levels.

-L-tyrosine is an amino acid and protein-building block your body requires in order to produce not only thyroid hormones, but also other hormones such as noradrenaline and dopamine.
+L-tyrosine is an amino acid and protein-building block your body requires in order to produce not only thyroid hormones, but also other hormones such as noradrenaline.
 In fact, without tyrosine, you would have no thyroid hormone function.
 That’s because tyrosine is the central molecule of thyroid hormones, with four iodine molecules attached to tyrosine to make thyroxine or T4, and three iodine molecules attached to make thyronine or T3.

 Selenium is a vital component of the enzymes necessary to remove iodine molecules from T4 when converting it into the more active form, T3.
 Plus, selenium acts as an antioxidant to protect your thyroid gland and immune system.